 The fashion industry is currently going through a significant change in its approach toward sustainability, aiming to transform from a wasteful and polluting industry into a cleaner sector.
 While fish skin leather was used for centuries by Indigenous people, it was pushed aside by methodologies that offered more profitable characteristics.

-Today, however, the ever-increasing focus on sustainability combined with changing consumer tastes is allowing designers to challenge existing fashion assumptions and explore the viability of fish skin leather.
-Fish skin leather was once common in fishing communities; now, artisans and designers are breathing new life into the tradition.
+Today, however, the ever-increasing focus on sustainability combined with changing consumer tastes allows designers to challenge existing fashion assumptions and explore the viability of fish skin leather.
+Fish skin leather was once standard in fishing communities; now, artisans and designers are breathing new life into the tradition.

 The history of crafting with fish skin leather